Meet SEU

 SEU at a Glance

-Through the vision of Saint Elizabeth Ann Seton, Saint Vincent de Paul, Saint Louise
+Guided by the vision of Saint Elizabeth Ann Seton, Saint Vincent de Paul, Saint Louise

-de Marillac and Mother Mary Xavier Mehegan, SEU continues to support students as they
+de Marillac, and Mother Mary Xavier Mehegan, SEU has a proud and long-standing legacy

 SEU is proud to offer a large variety of programs to meet the challenges of the 21st